Flight to Mars (film)

-Flight to Mars is a 1951 American Cinecolor science fiction film drama, produced by Walter Mirisch for Monogram Pictures, directed by Lesley Selander, that stars Marguerite Chapman, Cameron Mitchell, and Arthur Franz.
+Flight to Mars is a 1951 American Cinecolor science-fiction drama film produced by Walter Mirisch, directed by Lesley Selander and starring Marguerite Chapman, Cameron Mitchell, Morris Ankrum and Arthur Franz.
+Special effects were handled by Jack Cosgrove, Irving Block and Jack Rabin.
+Edward Haworth was Production designer, David Milton was Art Director and Harry Neumann was the cinematographer.

-The film's storyline involves the arrival on the Red Planet of an American scientific expedition team, who discover that Mars is inhabited by an underground-dwelling but dying civilization that appears to be humanoid.
-The Martians are suspicious of the Earthmen's motives.
-A majority of their governing body finally decides to keep their visitors prisoner, never allowing them to return home with the information they have discovered.
-But the Earthmen have sympathizers among the Martians.
-Soon a plan is set in motion to smuggle the scientists and their Martian allies aboard the guarded spaceship and to make an escape for Earth.
+The film's storyline involves the arrival on Mars of an American scientific expedition team who discover that Mars is inhabited by an underground-dwelling but dying civilization that appears to be humanoid.
+The Martians are suspicious of the men's motives.
+They keep their visitors as prisoners, never allowing them to return home with the information they have discovered.
+With the help of some sympathetic Martians, the men plan their escape.